MTG/freesound/_docs/api/source/authentication.rst

 The response to this request will be a brand new access token that you can use in further API calls.
 It will also include a new refresh token that you will need when the newly given access token expires.
 There can only exist one access token per application/user pair, therefore newly created access tokens overwrite existing ones if they relate the same application/user pair.

+Freesound users that have granted access to your application, can revoke this access at any time using their settings page in Freesound.org.
+Revoking the access means invalidating the access token (and refresh token) that was issued to your application.
+In that case, attepting to use the access token will result in a 401 (Unauthorized) response showing an 'Invalid token' error.

 Managing access tokens and multiple users